Subfloor Insulation: To Replace or Not Replace

 Increasing the R value of the duct insulation to a level high enough to prevent condensation is the most expensive route and does nothing to prevent the high humidity normally found in open crawlspaces from increasing the moisture content of the structural wood components in the crawlspace to a level which might support mold growth.

-The least expensive way to prevent dew point conditions in the crawlspace is to leave the subfloor insulation out and let the humidity make its way through the subfloor to be dehumidified by the air conditioner or exhausted out of the attic.
+The least expensive way to prevent dew point conditions in the crawlspace is to leave the subfloor insulation out and let the humidity make its way through the subfloor, or “breathe”, to be dehumidified by the air conditioner or exhausted out of the attic.

 The best way to solve the problem is to close all of the foundation vents except those utilized in our Crawlspace Conditioner, so that drier air is circulated in the crawlspace and more humid air, along with any earth gases, like radon, is exhausted from your crawlspace and never makes it into your home.
 Ask our sales representative to provide you with more information about the Crawlspace Conditioner if you are interested.